-- A later start time (8:20 am) will help our students get more sleep.
+- A later start time (8:35 am) helps our students get more sleep.

-- A rotating schedule will benefit students by having classes at different times during the seven-day block rotation.
+- A rotating schedule benefits students by having classes at different times during the seven-day block rotation.

-- Instructional time has been lengthened to 65 minutes to create opportunities for deeper dives into curriculum and opportunities for more project-based learning.
+- 65 minutes of instructional time per class creates opportunities for deeper dives into the curriculum and opportunities for more project-based learning.
 It also reduces the number of transitions students experience in a day, helping to slow the pace down a bit.

-- A later start time (8:30 am) will help our students get more sleep.
+- A later start time (8:45 am) helps our students get more sleep.

-- Four class meetings per day (instead of the current five or six) will allow students to prepare for fewer classes each day and be pulled in fewer directions.
+- Four class meetings per day allow students to prepare for fewer classes each day and be pulled in fewer directions.

-- Instructional time is lengthened to 70 minutes per class to create opportunities for deeper dives into curriculum and slow the pace by reducing the number of transitions students experience in a day.
+- 70 minutes of instructional time per class provides opportunities for deeper dives into the curriculum and slow the pace by reducing the number of transitions students experience in a day.

-- A long lunch period (45 minutes) will accommodate time for clubs, meetings, and community building.
+- A 40-minute lunch break accommodates time for clubs, meetings, and community building.

 - Flexibility to run special schedules that allow for more guest speakers and special assemblies.